 We amend our soil with a general purpose (5-3-4) organic fertilizer at planting time.
 Once dahlias begin to bloom, we foliar feed every other week with a fish and seaweed formula (low nitrogen).
 Avoid high nitrogen fertilizers -- these will make your plants large and green but you will have small (or no) blooms with weak stems.

 The best time to cut dahlias is in the cool of the morning.
 Using sharp pruners, cut the stem at a 45 degree angle just above a leaf node.
 (A good stem length is from the tip of your finger to the crook of your elbow.)
-The plant will branch from the cut and produce additional stems.
-Harvest dahlias when the flower is nearly or fully open (closed buds won't open after the stem is cut).
-Strip the stems of any foliage that may be beneath waterline in a vase.
+The plant will branch just below the cut and produce additional stems.
+Harvest dahlias when the flower is nearly or fully open.
+Closed buds won't open after the stem is cut.
+Strip any foliage that will be below the waterline in a vase.
 Place the stems in fresh water and add flower food as desired.
 Replace the water and recut stems daily for a vase life of 3-5 days (vase life of dahlias varies depending on variety and size).

 Harvest dahlias regularly to promote additional flowering.
 Once flowers go to seed, the plants will slow down flower production.